-The presence of mineral hydrocarbons has caused concern in almost all sectors of the food industry - including laboratories and suppliers - for a number of years.
-The abbreviation "MOSH/MOAH" has been established as a (generic) term for all substances derived from mineral oil - including chemical analogues from non-mineral oil sources.
-Today, the complexity of the issue is well known and consideration of this topic has been expanded beyond "recycled fibre" as the source of contamination; it now includes all possible routes of entry along the entire value chain for food, and food packaging.
+Almost all sectors of the food industry including laboratories and supplying companies have been concerned with the presence of mineral hydrocarbons (= mineral oil hydrocarbons) for a number of years.
+The abbreviation "MOSH/MOAH" has been established as the (generic) term for all substances derived from mineral oil including chemical analogues from non-mineral oil sources.
+Today, the complexity of the issue is well known and consideration of this topic has been expanded beyond "recycling fibre" as the source of contamination; it now includes all possible routes of entry along the entire value chain for food and food packagings.

-The industry is committed to reducing the transfer and the occurrence of undesired mineral oil hydrocarbons in food.
-As evidenced from several product tests and examinations, measures applied have so far yielded tangible results.
+The industry is striving to contribute in a feasible way to reducing the transfer and the occurrence of undesired mineral oil hydrocarbons in food.
+Many measures that have already been applied show objectively measurable success, as can be seen, for example from several product tests and examinations.

-The prerequisites for an effective prevention are process analyses, the scale-up of findings and their strict application at industrial level.
+Prerequisites for an effective prevention are process analyses, the scale-up of findings and their strict application to industrial level.

-This toolbox intends to summarise background information and provide practical support in decision-making.
-The "Toolbox for preventing the transfer of undesired mineral oil hydrocarbons into food" presented here by BLL, provides an overview of the routes of entry of mineral oil hydrocarbons - both those currently known and thought of as potential routes of entry (as per 2017).
-Based on this information, every individual company can then review its own processes and devise appropriate product-related measures for the reduction of contamination.
+In general, the concept of a "Toolbox" has been proven well for offering summarising background information and practical support in decision-making.
+The "Toolbox for preventing the transfer of undesired mineral oil hydrocarbons into food" presented here by BLL provides an overview on the currently known and potential routes of entry of mineral oil hydrocarbons in a tabular format (as per 2017).
+Based on this information, every company can individually review their own processes and derive at product-related measures for the reduction of migration.

-It is the intention of the "BLL Toolbox" to reduce preventable contamination with mineral oil as much as possible and to identify approaches that aim at reducing the amount of mineral oil contaminants (present in food).
+It is the intention of the "BLL Toolbox" to control the introduction of preventable contamination with mineral oil as much as possible and to identify approaches that aim at reducing the amount of contaminants.
 This procedure focuses on controllable sources along the entire value chain.
-Contaminations that are beyond any control, for example because of ubiquitous environmental pollution and indispensable substances, will be discussed.
-However, prevention or reduction does not mean that there are target values provided for analytical measurements across the board or that a general "zero tolerance" for mineral oil hydrocarbons is in place.
+Contaminations that are beyond any control, for example because of ubiquitous environmental pollution and indispensable substances will be discussed.
+However, prevention or reduction does not mean that there are target values provided for analytical measurements across the board or that there is any "zero tolerance" for mineral oil hydrocarbons in general in place.
+Rather, the point it to enable (food) companies to review appropriate and feasible problem solution approaches while exercising their due diligence.
+This concept aims at shared responsibilities for all levels of the entire value chain.
+It complies with the "ALARA principle" ("as low as reasonably achievable") according to which measures shall be reasonable and affordable.

-Rather, the point is to enable (food) companies to review appropriate and feasible problem-solving approaches while exercising their due diligence.
-This concept aims at shared responsibilities for all levels of the entire value chain, and promotes the ALARA principle, wherein the presence of a contaminant is reduced to "as low as reasonably achievable".
+The BLL Toolbox is explicitly open to the industry and accessible for all interested stakeholders.

-The BLL Toolbox is intended for the food industry, and we hope to make it accessible to all interested stakeholders.
-BLL, in producing this document, will also contribute to increased objectivity in resolving related issues and to strengthening the discourse within the supply chain, with official authorities as well as in political and public domains.
-The BLL Toolbox is not a final document, but will rather evolve and develop in light of future findings.
+With this documentation, the BLL as the editor will also contribute to increased objectivity in problem solution and to strengthening the discourse within the supply chains, with politics and official authorities as well as with the public.
+The BLL Toolbox shall be understood as a dynamic document that shall be further developed based on a growing body of findings.